Skip to main content

 Air duct cleaning in Columbia, MD

 Columbia, Maryland is a master-planned community in Howard County, spanning ZIP codes 21044, 21045, and 21046 and organized into self-contained villages like Wilde Lake, Harper's Choice, Owen Brown, and River Hill around landmarks such as Columbia Mall, Merriweather Post Pavilion, and Lake Kittamaqundi.
 Founded by James Rouse in the late 1960s, Columbia is one of the most education- and health-conscious markets in the region, and its tight-knit village associations drive strong word-of-mouth.
 That makes Columbia a community where documented, no-nonsense service stands out — exactly Eagle's lane.
 For these homeowners, air duct cleaning in Columbia spans a real range of system ages: original early-1970s Wilde Lake homes, 1980s-90s Owen Brown and Harper's Choice houses, and newer River Hill construction.
 Many sit under mature tree canopy that loads ducts with pollen and organic debris.
 We're based about 24 minutes away at our Beltsville HQ, clean to the NADCA ACR-21 source-removal standard, and mail a 3rd-party Indoor Air Quality Lab Report with every job — a fact-based result that resonates with Columbia's analytical residents.
-Pricing is transparent from our calculator: air ducts from $299, dryer vents from $149, furnaces from $119, with no upsells.
 Across every village, cleaner ducts mean steadier airflow, fewer allergens, and indoor air quality you can verify.

 Maryland climate & your air quality